BuckShlegeris/BuckShlegeris.github.io/lectures/js_w5d2.md

 Javascript history: When he wrote it, Brendan Eich was under crazy time and design restrictions.
 Quotes from him:

-"JS had to "look like Java" only less so, be Java's dumb kid brother or boy-hostage sidekick.
-Plus, I had to be done in ten days or something worse than JS would have happened."
+> JS had to "look like Java" only less so, be Java's dumb kid brother or boy-hostage sidekick.
+Plus, I had to be done in ten days or something worse than JS would have happened.

-"If I had done classes in JavaScript back in May 1995, I would have been told that it was too much like Java or that JavaScript was competing with Java … I was under marketing orders to make it look like Java but not make it too big for its britches … [it] needed to be a silly little brother language."
+> If I had done classes in JavaScript back in May 1995, I would have been told that it was too much like Java or that JavaScript was competing with Java … I was under marketing orders to make it look like Java but not make it too big for its britches … [it] needed to be a silly little brother language.

 Most important features of Javascript design:
 - The language had to be very simple.
 No classes or anything built in.
 This is because the language was intended to be simple to use, and not look like a Java competitor, and because Eich was time constrained.